-By default, all Canvas courses at JSU have the JSU DSS Policy Statement page included.
-However, if your course does not have the DSS Policy Statement page, you can upload it from the Canvas Commons.
+By default, all Canvas courses at JSU have the JSU Disability Resources Policy Statement page included.
+However, if your course does not have the Disability Resources Policy Statement page, you can upload it from the Canvas Commons.

 Remember to tag all of your Word documents.
 (Must log into Mediaspace using your MyJSU account.)

 Online@JSU supports the Kaltura Video Platform.
 Kaltura has a built-in machine captioning service.
 Human captioning will be added as an option and is currently in the design stages.